walkerchi/ETHz-CS_2023/static/media/central_solennoid_coils.4eba8ab8f111b3d5945c.md

 Note:
 As for the central solenoid coils.
 It requires a linear increasing current.
 That's way the ITER use superconducting solenoid coils.
-It was used to create the $\theta$ direction rotating matgnetic field(verticle direction electric field).
+It will create the $\theta$ direction rotating matgnetic field(verticle direction electric field).
 It's the blue part shown in the video.